AsgardCms/Blog/readme.md

     composer require asgardcms/blog-module

 Followed by a composer update

+Then install the database tables

+    php artisan module:migrate Blog

 **Note: After installation you'll have to give you the required permissions to get to the blog module pages in the backend.**